Medically Reviewed By | Dr. Hope Lima, PhD, RDN, LRD, IBCLC

 - Your newborn will get more colostrum in their diet, which will expose them to more nutrients and immune support

-- A premature baby can receive the colostrum through a feeding tube to support their growth and immune function as they grow
+- If your baby arrives early, they can receive the colostrum through a feeding tube to support their growth and immune function

 - If you don't use the colostrum, you can donate it to other infants in need

-After collecting the first bit of colostrum, you can gather it in syringes and freeze it.
-You should place these syringes in a freezer bag for transport to the hospital.
+The amount of colostrum you are able to express is likely to be small, so it can be helpful to gather it in syringes and freeze it.
+Then, when you are ready to have your baby, you can place these syringes in a freezer bag for transport to the hospital.

 Can You Pump Before Giving Birth?